Code-Institute-Submissions/AH-Swim-School/README.md

 agreed that I over complicated my code and styling and trying to do extra animations and features.
  This will be from a lack of knowledge as I am a beginner in this indusrty and with practice and experience I hope to get a better understanding with the code.

 ## Deployment

-My website is hosted on Github pages, folloe=wing these steps to deploy the website.
+My website is hosted on Github pages, following these steps to deploy the website.

 ### Github pages
 1. Navagate to my gitbug respository -  https://github.com/Sidhowes/AH-Swim-School